-Proposition 4 (i) Security information sharing and security technology investment levels increase with firm size. (ii) A lower level of demand spillover and cost spillover discourages security information sharing and technology investments, i.e., $\frac{\partial s_i}{\partial \lambda_d} > 0$, $\frac{\partial t_i}{\partial \lambda_c} > 0$, $\frac{\partial t_i}{\partial \lambda_d} > 0$, $\frac{\partial t_i}{\partial \lambda_c} > 0$. (iii) A bigger value of α discourages security information sharing and technology investments, i.e., $\frac{\partial s_i}{\partial \alpha} < 0$, and $\frac{\partial t_i}{\partial \alpha} < 0$.
+PROPOSITION 4. (i) Security information sharing and security technology investment levels increase with firm size.

+(ii) A lower level of demand spillover and cost spillover discourages security information sharing and technology investments, i.e., $\partial s_i / \partial \lambda_d > 0$ , $\partial s_i / \partial \lambda_c > 0$ , $\partial t_i / \partial \lambda_d > 0$ , $\partial t_i / \partial \lambda_c > 0$ .

+(iii) A bigger value of $\alpha$ discourages security information sharing and technology investments, i.e., $\partial s_i/\partial \alpha < 0$ and $\partial t_i/\partial \alpha < 0$ .

-Part (i) of Proposition 4 suggests that investing in security information is more valuable to larger firms, since the marginal return to investment is directly related to the volume of sales of the firms.
-This conclusion is consistent with the well known result that a monopolist benefits more from cost-reducing innovations than a firm competing in a duopoly, given that it can extract a higher proportion of the surplus from the market.22 Since information sharing and technology investment act as strategic complements, this increased security investment also leads to higher security information sharing by the larger firm.
+Proposition 4(i) suggests that investing in security information is more valuable to larger firms, because the marginal return to investment is directly related to the volume of sales of the firms.
+This conclusion is consistent with the well-known result that a monopolist benefits more from cost-reducing innovations than a firm competing in a duopoly, given that it can extract a higher proportion of the surplus from the market.
+Because information sharing and technology investment act as strategic complements, this increased security investment also leads to higher security information sharing by the larger firm.

-The result stated in part (ii) of Proposition 4 implies that higher "demand-side spillovers" promote higher levels of information sharing and technology investment.
-Increased spillovers shift the demand curve outwards, which enable firms to increase their prices and, as a result, their profits.
-Similarly, increased "cost spillovers" imply that the marginal cost of investment declines, thus providing greater incentives for the firm to intensify security investments and information sharing.
+The result stated in Proposition 4(ii) implies that higher demand-side spillovers promote higher levels of information sharing and technology investment.
+Increased spillovers shift the demand curve outward, which enable firms to increase their prices and, as a result, their profits.
+Similarly, increased cost spillovers imply that the marginal cost of investment declines, thus providing greater incentives for the firm to intensify security investments and information sharing.
 Note that the latter result is implied by our assumption that the cost of investing in security information is independent of the firm's volume of sales.
-In Section 4, we demonstrate that "cost spillovers" have an opposite effect to that described in the above Proposition when the cost of investment is volume-dependent.
-This opposing effect was also derived in GLL.
+In §4, we demonstrate that cost spillovers have an opposite effect to that described in the above proposition when the cost of investment is volume dependent.
+This opposing effect was also derived in Gordon et al. (2003).